romses/Datenzwerg/docs/index.en.md

 It was originally developed for the [Chaos Communication Camp 2023](https://events.ccc.de/camp/2023/infos/) where we ([@romses](https://chaos.social/@romses) and [@foosel](https://chaos.social/@foosel)) plan to deploy a small army of 10 Datenzwerge across the camp grounds: Happy, Doc, Grumpy, Dopey, Bashful, Sleepy, Sneezy, Nerdy, Kinky and Hefty[^1].

 The Datenzwerg consists of a 3D printed gnome body, a custom PCB with an ESP8266 D1 Mini microcontroller board, a BME280, UV and sound sensor and an 18650 battery.
 It's powered by [ESPHome](https://esphome.io/) and sends its data to an [InfluxDB](https://www.influxdata.com/) instance.
-The firmware currently logs temperature, relative and absolute humidity, air pressure, dew point and UV index.
-The goal is to also have it log sound pressure by the time of the camp.
+The firmware currently logs temperature, relative and absolute humidity, air pressure, dew point, UV index and sound pressure.

 We asked ChatGPT to describe the Datenzwerg for us[^2] and this is what it came up with: